ashtonjamesd/lavandula/readme.md

 <br/>

-**Lavandula** is a lightweight, fast, and intuitive C web framework designed for building modern web applications quickly.
-It focuses on simplicity, performance, and productivity, providing all the essentials without the bloat of heavier frameworks.
+**Lavandula** is a lightweight, fast, and intuitive C web framework designed for building small web applications quickly.
+It focuses on simplicity, performance, and productivity.

 ```c
 #include "lavandula.h"